Heat warnings expand in B.C. as heat expected to intensify

 Posted July 7, 2024 6:00 am.

-VANCOUVER — Environment Canada says a heat wave covering more than three dozen regions in British Columbia is expected to intensify today.
+VANCOUVER — Environment Canada and Climate Change Canada meteorologists say a heat wave covering more than three dozen regions in British Columbia is expected to intensify on Sunday.

 It says elevated temperatures pose a risk to public health, so people are encouraged to take precautions to minimize exposure.

-The weather office has issued heat warnings that cover much of the lower third of the province, the northeastern part of B.C., and inland sections of the central and norths coasts.
+The weather office has issued heat warnings that cover much of the lower third of the province, the northeastern part of B.C., and inland sections of the central and north coasts.

 Some regions of the province, including the southern Interior, are bracing for temperatures that may push into the low 40s this week.